top of page

 It is crucial for joint account holders to make their intentions known.
 Parents who want their children to inherit their joint account through survivorship should express such an intention in their will.
 Parents who only want help managing their banking and finances should consider appointing their child as an attorney for property instead.
 Seeking professional advice is essential when considering using joint accounts as a planning tool due to the rapidly changing laws, inconsistent case law, and inherent risks involved in their creation.

-For additional information on this or any other Estate-related matter, feel free to contact our E is for Estate team.
-CONTACT US HERE.
+For additional information on joint accounts or any other Estate Tax related matter, contact our E is for Estates team.
 Erin Watson, J.D.

 E is for Estates